 Assessment and Record Keeping

-At Wingrove we are continually assessing our pupils and recording their progress Reading records will also be kept in a file.
+At Wingrove we are continually assessing our pupils and recording their progress.
 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.